A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet: Observational Data

 \subsection{Composite Light Curves}

 Because the separation between the HATNet field centers is smaller than the FOV of the HATNet telescopes for both the 2K and 4K CCDs, some stars are observed in multiple fields.
 These stars may have more than one light curve, which we combine into composite light curves.
 In making a composite light curve we subtract the median magnitude from each component light curve.
 For fields reduced with both ISM and AP we use the light curve with the lowest RMS, and in the case of equal RMS we use the ISM light curve.
 Note that the composite light curve for a star may include a mix of $I_{C}$ and $R_{C}$ photometry.
 While the amplitude of variability may be different from filter to filter, the period and phasing for variations due to eclipses or the rotational modulation of starspots will be independent of bandpass.
-For simplicity we do not allow for independent amplitudes of different filters in searching for variability using the methods described in \S~\ref{sec:selection}; we do not expect this to make a significant difference to period detections.
-However, we note that a simple merging of photometry from different filters may result in spurious side lobes in the power spectrum; for a more detailed analysis of individual objects this effect should be considered.